DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

     there is not yet enough evidence for whether centralized or decentralized facilities should be favored to further research software sustainability (Kuchinke et al. 2016; Loewe et al. 2019).
+    This in turn leads to a lack of infrastructure as a whole.

 -   **Legal issues**: Many obstacles for research software pertain to legal issues, such as applicable licensing (Morin, Urban, and Sliz